(Updated March 2023)

 Yaly Couture (Higher end)

-For a full-on pomp and pampering experience head to Yaly Couture.
+When we don’t mind paying a little bit more for our custom-made clothes, we head to ‘Yaly’.
+Why?
+Because Yaly Couture is a full-on, head to toe, pomp and pampering experience.
 With its magnificent showrooms, wall to wall fabric and elegantly dressed sales staff, Yaly Couture allows you to experience the world of the rich and famous at an ordinary man’s price (relatively speaking).

 We have had many outfits custom-made at Yaly Couture.
 Not all of them were successful but many exceeded our expectations and on the whole, they have been consistently good.